jprante/elasticsearch-jdbc/README.md

 ## Column names for JSON document construction

 In SQL, each column may be labeled.
-This label is used by the JDBC plugin for JSON document construction.
+This label is used by the JDBC importer for JSON document construction.
 The dot is the path separator for the document strcuture.

 For example